-The Company's overall cash and short-term deposits position decreased by (£0.45) million during the year.
-This decrease reflects £5.62 million generated from the disposal of investments and £0.15 million received in dividend income, partially offset by (£5.61) million spent on the purchase of additional shares in portfolio investments, together with other cash outflows of (£0.61) million in respect of mainly overheads and working capital movements.
+The Company's aggregate position in cash and short-term deposits increased by £0.55 million during the year.
+This increase reflects £2.62 million generated from the disposal of investments and £0.18 million received in dividend and other income, partially offset by (£1.60) million spent on additions to portfolio investments, together with other cash outflows of (£0.65) million in respect of mainly overheads and working capital movements.